ashishmathew0297/Bluetooth-Snoop-Log-Tracker/README.md

 pip install -r requirements_pip.txt
 ```

-You can also do the same in a single line through the following
+You can also do the same in a single line through the following command:

 ```bash
 conda create --name <env_name> --file requirements_conda.txt